Salted Burnt Caramel Custard

 • Place cream and vanilla in a medium saucepan.
 Bring to a boil over medium heat.
 Remove from heat and set aside.

-• Whisk egg yolks, salt, and 2 Tbsp. sugar in a large bowl, set aside.
+• Whisk egg yolks, salt, and 2 tablespoons of sugar in a large bowl, set aside.

 • Combine remaining sugar and 1/2 cup water in a heavy gauge metal pot, at least 3 quarts in size.
 Stir.
 You are stirring until the sugar is largely dissolved.
 The water will begin murky and end somewhat opaque.
 This could take up to 5 minutes of constant stirring.